Renusri-Naraharasetty/EXPERIMENT-6/README.md

 # EXPERIMENT-6
+## AIM:
-## AIM:To write a Python program for checking Palindrome and to write test cases for ir.
+To write a Python program for checking Palindrome and to write test cases for ir.

 ## ALGORITHM